 The main growth in distributed generation capacity is driven by three technologies: solar PV, wind, and storage.
-Table 3 below provides a summary of the expected overall growth and for these three technologies, for each scenario by 2030, in addition to the current baseline.
+Table 3 below provides a summary of the expected overall growth and for these three technologies, for each scenario by 2030, in addition to the current level of connected generation.